Contact Webmaster • © Washington University, 2005-2014

 Office Phone: 314-362-7243

 Mutually beneficial relationships between microbes and animals are a pervasive feature of life in our microbe-dominated planet.
-We are no exception: the total number of microbes that colonize our body surfaces exceeds our total number of H. sapiens cells by 10-fold and the total number of microbial genes in our aggregate microbial communities is at least 100-fold greater than the number of genes in our human genome.
-The vast majority of these microbes, and their viruses, live in our gut (tens of trillions, belonging to all three domains of life) where they provide us with traits we have not had to evolve on our own.
-Thus, we should view ourselves as a composite of microbial and human cells, our genetic landscape as a summation of the genes embedded in our H. sapiens genome and the collective genomes (‘microbiome’) of our body habitat-associated microbial communities, and our metabolic features as an amalgamation of human and microbial attributes.
+We are no exception: the total number of microbes that colonize our body habitats exceeds our total number of H. sapiens cells by 10-fold and the total number of microbial genes in our aggregate microbial communities vastly exceed the number of genes in our human genome.
+The majority of these microbes live in our gut (tens of trillions, belonging to all three domains of life, and their viruses).
+Thus, we should view ourselves as a composite of microbial and human cells, our genetic landscape as a summation of the genes embedded in our H. sapiens genome, and in the collective genomes of our microbial partners (‘the microbiome’), and our metabolic features as an amalgamation of human and microbial attributes.

-Keywords: human microbiome; host-microbial symbioses in the gut; metagenomics; ecology; systems biology; metabolism; obesity/malnutrition; immunology; global health; prebiotics/probiotics/synbiotics; anthropology of microbes
+Keywords: human microbiome; host-microbial symbioses in the gut; ecology; systems biology; metabolism; obesity; childhood undernutrition; immunology; global health; prebiotics/probiotics/synbiotics; anthropology of microbes

 Short Research Description: We study the human gut microbiome and its impact on health and nutritional status